realworldocaml/mdx/README.md

 OPTIONS
        -b BRANCH (absent=master)
            Branch that represents the working tree of the source code.
-If not supplied, the master branch is used.
+           Defaults to master

        --help[=FMT] (default=auto)
            Show this help in format FMT.
 The value FMT must be one of `auto',